-- VCE ACCESS means studying a VCE subject in Year 10. - You may be offered the opportunity study a VCE Units 1 & 2 subject while you are in Year 10. - Most of the units offered are available to you. - Mathematics and LOTE are not available to you unless you have completed Year 10 for that subject. - You can choose a VCE Units 1 & 2 sequence as one of your "elective" units, or as an alternative to one of the compulsory Year 10 units.
+- VCE ACCESS means studying a VCE subject in Year 10. - You may be offered the opportunity study a VCE Units 1 & 2 subject while you are in Year 10. - Most of the units offered are available to you. - Mathematics and LOTE are not available to you unless you have completed Year 10 for that subject. - If you choose Units 1 & 2 Literature, you must still complete Year 10 English. - You can choose a VCE Units 1 & 2 sequence as one of your "elective" units, or as an alternative to one of the compulsory Year 10 units.
 For example, you can choose Units 1 & 2 Biology instead of Year 10 Science, but this will count as 2 out of your 3 possible Science electives.